mick-m/dive_into_kcna/build_a_docker_container/README.md

 ./cmatrix
 ```

-## 2. Package steps in a Dockerfile
+## 2. After successful build, package steps into a Dockerfile for automated install

+# Dockerfile examples included in this repo:
 - v1: Included initial Dockerfile (Dockerfile_13_layers) that's far from optimized (too many layers and file is very large)
 ```
 docker images